 The Cornish Saints’ Way – 27 miles – 3 days – Padstow to Fowey.
 This pilgrimage, forming part of the longer Cornish Celtic Way, takes you across Cornwall from the North coast to the South coast, following the probable route of early Christian travellers making their way from Ireland and Wales to Brittany and the European mainland.
-The route came to light when some walkers found a series of forgotten granite stiles, and realised that it featured ancient footbridges, old tracks and fascinating medieval churches.
+In 1984, some walkers found a series of forgotten granite stiles, and this discovery led to a route being created that featured ancient footbridges, old tracks and fascinating medieval churches.
 You will pass through valleys, woodlands, pastures, moors and ancient field systems.
-The route is also known as the Mariner’s Way, because it would have been used by early Celtic traders and pilgrims crossing the Irish and English channels in flimsy wooden coracles, and would have wanted to avoid the dangerous currents, rocks and pirates around Land’s End.
+The route is also known as the Mariner’s Way, because it would have been used by early Celtic traders and pilgrims crossing the Irish and English channels in flimsy wooden coracles who would have wanted to avoid the dangerous currents, rocks and pirates around Land’s End.

 St Breock Downs Monolith

 Helman Tor Nature Reserve

 Holy Places along route listed in our book Britain’s Pilgrim Places: Constantine Bay; Golant.

 The Saint’s Way is covered by the OS Explorer sheets 106 and 107 and the Landranger sheets 200 and 204.
 Access by rail requires changing at Liskeard for stations to Lostwithiel and Fowey.
 Leave the A30 at Bodmin for Padstow.
 There are a number of accommodation options along the route including a youth hostel in Golant.
 An alternative route (covering the last 11 miles) is followed along Cornish Celtic Way through Luxulyan, St Blazey and Tywardreath site of a medieval priory.

 For an extended version of the description above